dbasitbdw/Shipyee/README.md

 ## 📥 Installation Guide (APK)

 Follow these easy steps to install the Shipyee application on your Android device:

+**Choose the APK file based on your phone type:**

+- **app-arm64-v8a-release.apk (8a - stable/primary)**: For newer/modern Android phones (64-bit).
+This is the recommended first choice.
+- **app-armeabi-v7a-release.apk (7a - stable/alternative)**: For older or entry-level Android phones (32-bit).
+Use this if the 8a build cannot be installed.
+- **app-universal-release.apk (combined)**: Works across all phone types (old and new).
+Best used as a fallback for maximum compatibility.

 1.  **Download APK**: Download the latest Shipyee application file via the link available in this repository.
 2.  **Installation Permission**: If a warning appears, go to **Settings > Security** and enable the **"Allow installation from unknown sources"** option.